RobotOptimist/macivor/content/blog/nuxt-offline-first-tutorial.md

 The scaffolding tool also helped us to select a testing tool.
 I chose Jest.

 Thanks for the reminder Nuxt!
 Testing is important.
+But I will not be talking about testing for this tutorial, sorry.

-Finally, @nuxtjs/auth reminds us that we need to initialize the vuex store by adding an index.js file to the store directory.
-Nuxt will automatically import vuex and configure it for use when the index.js file is added.
-(This prevents vuex being added to projects that don't need it.)
+Finally, @nuxtjs/auth reminds us that we need to initialize the Vuex store by adding an index.js file to the store directory.
+Nuxt will automatically import Vuex and configure it for use when the index.js file is added.
+(This prevents Vuex being added to projects that don't need it.)

 Next lets pull in the PWA module: